QuantEcon/lecture-python-intro/lectures/simple_linear_regression.md

 You can see that the data downloaded from Our World in Data has provided a global set of countries with the GDP per capita and Life Expectancy Data.

-It is often a good idea to at first import a few lines of data from a csv to understand its structure so that you can then choose the columns that you want to read into your program.
+It is often a good idea to at first import a few lines of data from a csv to understand its structure so that you can then choose the columns that you want to read into your DataFrame.

-There are a bunch of columns we won't need to import such as `Continent`
+You can observe that there are a bunch of columns we won't need to import such as `Continent`

 So let's built a list of the columns we want to import